Thinking About Replacing Your Conservatory Roof? Read This First

 tiled conservatory with rooflight

 Inside, the plastered ceiling gives you far more flexibility with interior design.
 You can add recessed downlights, spotlights or statement fixtures – just like any other room in your house.
-This gives your conservatory a more polished, finished look and helps it feel like a natural extension of your living space.

-Boost Property Value
+Long-Term Durability & Property Value

 plastered conservatory ceiling